Please ensure Javascript is enabled for purposes of website accessibility

 Grand Valley ENT & Facial Plastic Surgeons

 Community Hospital’s Grand Valley ENT & Facial Plastic Surgeons has your ear, nose and throat and facial plastic surgery needs covered.
+All of our physicians are fellowship trained and board certified in otolaryngology.

 Adam Baker, MD, Katie McKee-Cole, MD and Linnea Fechtner, MD, are all board certified by the American Board of Otolaryngology and Head and Neck Surgery.
-Additionally, Dr. Baker is board certified in Facial Plastics and Reconstructive Surgery, and Dr. McKee-Cole is fellowship trained in Pediatric Otolaryngology.
-Dr. Fechtner is fellowship trained in Otology and specializes in disorders of hearing and balance, and in cochlear implants.
+Additionally, Dr. Baker is board certified in facial plastics and reconstructive surgery, and Dr. McKee-Cole is fellowship trained in pediatric otolaryngology.
+Dr. Fechtner is fellowship trained in otology and specializes in disorders of hearing and balance, and in cochlear implants.

 Meet Your Providers